Fever spreads: China's property speculators descend on inland cities

 Despite claims by some property agents that the inventory of empty homes is dropping to record lows in Changsha, empty-looking apartment buildings are still a common sight.

-China Index Academy data shows there are 126,945 homes, or 13.46 million square meters, sitting empty in Changsha.
+China Index Academy data shows there are 126,945 homes, or 13.46 million square metres, sitting empty in Changsha.

 "I came here alone, but met many fellow Hefei property buyers along the way," 40-year-old Hefei businessman Zhou, who only gave his surname, said as he listened to a sales pitch for a new development.
 Zhou said he already owns three properties in Hefei and some in Nanjing and Hangzhou, two cities near the east coast.

-In Zhengzhou, the first Starbucks cafe in the Zhengdong district opened this month, surrounded by empty, shiny office towers and residential blocks.
+In the Zhengdong district of Zhengzhou, the city's first Starbucks cafe opened this month, surrounded by empty, shiny office towers and residential blocks.

 The shop manager said business would pick up in coming months, thanks partly to the cafe's proximity to three residential property projects.

-One of them is The Park, a high-end project developed by a subsidiary of Haima Automobile Group SZ.000572.
+One of them is The Park, a high-end project developed by a subsidiary of Haima Automobile Group.

 "We have already bought an apartment here, and we are looking to buy a second one," a woman who goes by her last name Wang told Reuters just outside of project's sales office.